 Other Activities and Attractions

 Besides hiking, there are no other activities or attractions at Menzel Centennial.
 There are also no washroom facilities or other services.
+There are a few other provincial parks and conservation areas nearby including:

 Since this is a non-operating park, camping is not permitted.